cs-manughian/rock-paper-scissors/README.md

 - Responsiveness with scoreboard
 - Cross-browser testing

+# Running the Project

+Assuming npm is installed:
+1. Install packages that the project depends on: `npm install`
+2. Run the app in development mode: `npm start`

+The app will automatically open in the browser on port 3000.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).